ustcrepo/Project_GiantPlanet_Magnetotail_Coupling/README.md

-This repo contains the simulation results for Uranus coupling work at magnetotail at solstice.
+This repo contains the simulation results for Uranus coupling work at magnetotail controlled by its unique rotational and magnetic geometries.